bots-garden/capsule/README.md

 ## Use Capsule as Worker(s)

-Then you will get an api to start functions remotely
+Then you will get an api to start functions remotely.
+For more details, see `/capsulelauncher/services/worker/README.md`